Voltzz9/bronotion/README.md

 To run the Docker container for this project, follow these steps:

-Don't forget to have docker desktop running.
+Don't forget to have docker desktop running and ensure you have logged in!

 1. **In the Terminal**: Make sure that you are in the root directory of the project.